raspberrypilearning/relax-stretch/en/step_1.md

 ---

 + How to use a conditional statement to control a variable
++ How to use a variable to control the number of repetitions
 + How to use the `Text to Speech`{:class="block3extensions"} extension

 --- /collapse ---